Russia glad to be back in big time after 12 years

 And they will certainly want to improve on their last showing in the finals in 2002 when, after beating Tunisia, they lost to Japan and Belgium and went out in the group stages.

-FIFA's official analysis of their weaknesses highlighted a "lack of coherence in defense, poor finishing and a vulnerability to swift counter-attacks".
+FIFA's official analysis of their weaknesses highlighted a "lack of coherence in defence, poor finishing and a vulnerability to swift counter-attacks".

-Russia are now heading to Brazil with a good mix of youth and experience, with coach Fabio Capello introducing new names to go along with the established internationals.
+Russia is now heading to Brazil with a good mix of youth and experience, with coach Fabio Capello introducing new names to go along with the established internationals.

 The vast majority of players will come from just a handful of clubs, with Zenit St. Petersburg, Dynamo Moscow, CSKA Moscow and Lokomotiv Moscow set to supply a large percentage of the squad.